openlookeng/hetu-core/hetu-docs/en/admin/reliable-execution.md

 To be able to resume execution from a previously saved snapshot, there must be a sufficient number of workers available so that all previous tasks can be restored.
 To enable distributed snapshot for a query, the following is required:
 - at least 2 workers
+- at least 50% more available cluster-wide memory resources with tolerance for worker node failure.
+If constrained by memory, not all queries may be able to recover (see [I44RMW](https://e.gitee.com/open_lookeng/issues/list?issue=I44RMW))
 - at least 80% (rounded down) of previously available workers still active for the resume to be successful.
 If not enough workers are available, the query will not be able to resume from any previous snapshot, so the query reruns from the beginning.